serratus-bio/logan-backend/table/sra.md

 Usage:

-Set up the following environment variables:
+Set up the following environment variables to its proper values:

  * GOOGLE_APPLICATION_CREDENTIALS
  * PGDATABASE